-If a notification letter is returned to the CCHA with no forwarding address, the family will be removed from the waiting list.
-A notice of denial (see Chapter 3) will be sent to the family's address of record, as well as to any known alternate address.
+If the notification letter is returned to CCHA with no forwarding address, the family will be removed from the waiting list.
+A notice of denial (see Chapter 3) will be sent to the family's address and email of record.